 - Splitting session into two.
 Instead of doing one 2 hour a day yoga session, you can break it down and divide it into two separate workouts done on the same day.
 I won’t be covering here the benefits of doing two yoga sessions a day.
 I’ve already done that in “Yoga Twice A Day“, which I suggest you read.

-So as you can see, doing two hour yoga session can be done in many different ways.
+So as you can see, a two-hour yoga session can be done in many different ways.

 How Many Calories I Burn During 2 Hours Of Yoga

-For more details, please have a look at the table below where I’ve included all the breakdown for calories burned in 2 hours during different component of yoga session.
+For more details, please have a look at the table below where I’ve included all the breakdown for calories burned in 2 hours during the different components of a yoga session.

 |Part of yoga||140 LBS||170 LBS||200 LBS|

 So basically depending on how you spend your time will impact on your calories.
-As you can see from the table above, a 170-pound person, who is doing Power yoga will burn 240 kcal more, comparing to do Hatha yoga.
+As you can see from the table above, a 170-pound person, who is doing Power yoga will burn 240 kcal more, compared to Hatha yoga.